KTC96/project-one/README.md

 * HTML: HTML was used to create the basic architecture of the Learno-Path website.

 * CSS: I used CSS to style the HTML elements, making them more eye catching to improve the user experience.

+* JavaScript: I used JavaScript to create a hamburger menu to allow my navigation element to be responsive at smaller screen sizes.

 ### Frameworks, Libraries and Programs